 Remember that on the VAT flat rate scheme, the VAT return shows output VAT only.

-Your business can't reclaim any input VAT except on the purchase of capital assets costing over £2,000.
+Your business can't reclaim any input VAT except on pre-registration costs and on the purchase of capital assets costing over £2,000.

 FreeAgent will identify these for you so long as you post the bill, or explain the bank payment, as a purchase of a capital asset.